 - As the two-stage review process is unique to program project applications and will likely generate a broader distribution of scores than in prior cycles, these program projects will appear on a separate funding list with an allocation linked only to these applications.
 Guidelines for funding decisions within this line will continue to be primarily the quality of the science as determined by peer review.

-The National Institute on Aging (NIA) limits costs on Program Project (P01) applications (See: http://grants1.nih.gov/grants/guide/notice-files/NOT-AG-07-008.html).
-NIA normally accepts for review and funding consideration only new (Type 1) and competing renewal (Type 2) P01 applications with requested costs limited to no more than $1.5 million in direct costs in the first year (exclusive of facilities and administrative (F&A) costs on subcontracts).
+As stated in PAR-16-358 and PAR-16-359, NIA rarely funds program project awards with any annual budget of more than $1.5 million, in direct costs (F&A costs of subcontracts excluded).
 Budget increases in non-competing years will reflect NIH policy in effect for the year of the non-competing continuation and may be requested to reflect an anticipated inflationary 3% annual increase only.
-P01 applications requesting more than these amounts must be nominated for acceptance by an NIA program division and approved by an NIA senior committee to be accepted.
+P01 applications requesting more than $1.5 million in any year must be nominated for acceptance by an NIA program division and approved by an NIA senior committee to be accepted.

-Revision applications (see PAR-10-284) may request costs that would increase the total direct costs of the awarded P01 to more than $1.5 million in a single year.
+Revision applications (see PAR-16-359) may request costs that would increase the total direct costs of the awarded P01 to more than $1.5 million in a single year.
 Revision applications may be submitted only after the parent P01 has been awarded and may not propose costs beyond the end of the parent award.

-NIA has implemented new cost control measures for applications requesting $500,000 or more in direct costs in a single year.
-These measures are described at: http://grants.nih.gov/grants/guide/notice-files/NOT-AG-11-001.html
+NIA has implemented cost control measures for applications requesting $500,000 or more in direct costs in a single year.

 It is particularly important for applicants considering program project submissions to contact program division staff as early as possible in the development of the project and at least six weeks before the intended submission.